 Hacker with XSS on Google's internal network

-A young hacker from the Czech Republic discovered one in one of Google's support applications.
+A young hacker from the Czech Republic discovered a security loophole in one of Google's support applications.

-The discovered by researcher Thomas Orlita in February 2019.
-Fixed in mid-April, but published only now.
+The security loophole was discovered by researcher Thomas Orlita in February 2019.
+It was fixed in mid-April, but has only just been published.

 Most cross-site scripting (XSS) vulnerabilities are not considered as dangerous but there are cases that can lead to very serious problems.